wp-plugins/webrotate-360-product-viewer/readme.txt

 * <a href="http://youtu.be/8XQi7_YfTdA" target="_blank">Youtube tutorial</a>

 <h4>Support</h4>
 Check out the Installation tab for the installation instructions.
 For more information and your questions, please visit our <a href="http://www.360-product-views.com/forum/">product forum</a> or email us at support at webrotate360 dot com.
-We're located in Pasadena, California (Pacific Standard Time).

 == Installation ==